intetsu2/resume-template/README.md

 To edit the template, you can use any text editor, such as Sublime Text, Atom, or Visual Studio Code.
 Simply open the [index.html](./resume/index.html) file in your text editor, and edit the content as needed. <span style="color:#FFFF00;">You can change the text, add or remove sections</span>, or modify the styling using the [style.css](./resume/style.css) file.

 ### Credits
-This template was created by Paul Ndaboreheye.
+This template was created by me [Paul Ndaboreheye](https://github.com/intetsu2).
 The profile image used in the template is from [icons8.com](https://icons8.com/).

 ### License
 This template is released under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute this template for any purpose, as long as you include the original copyright and license notice in any copies or derivative works.